“Healing doesn’t mean the damage never existed. It means the damage no longer controls our lives.” ~Kimberly Jones-Pothier

 Unfortunately, avoidance usually leads to isolation, anxiety, and depression… and then the triggers still manage to sneak in – it’s like an annoying fly you can’t shoo away!

 The more you think nobody likes you or you’re afraid of failing, the further you withdraw, cut friendships, and avoid opportunities.
 Suddenly, you find yourself depressed – you’re lonely, you lack a support system, you have no confidence, and the world looks pretty bleak.

-In therapy, you get to take control of your healing…
+In trauma therapy, you get to take control of your healing…

 … and define what your life looks like moving forward.